manelpuig/rUBot_mecanum_ws/Documentation/2c_rubot_rbpi_control.md

 ```
 In order to see the rubot with the topics information we will use rviz.
 Open rviz in a new terminal.

-In rviz, select the fixed frame to "base_scan", and add Camera and LaserScan with the corresponding topics names.
+In rviz, select the fixed frame to "odom", and add Camera and LaserScan with the corresponding topics names.

 You can then save the config file as laserscan.rviz name and use it in the launch file